 We've collected about 400 examples in our hall of shame.
 The most commonly complained about companies are Google, Facebook, Amazon and LinkedIn.View the reading list ›

-A book on deceptive design by Harry Brignull is coming at the end of the 2022.
+A book on deceptive design by Harry Brignull is coming soon.
 Harry has been successfully campaigning against deceptive design ("Dark Patterns") since 2010, and his terminology is now employed in various laws and regulations – including the EU Digital Services Act (DSA) and the California Privacy Rights Act (CPRA).
 With more regulatory changes on the horizon, there's never been a more important time to understand the nature of deceptive design.Book coming soon! ›